Brownkuyik/SCISSORS-AND-PAPPER-GAME/README.md

 # SCISSORS-AND-PAPPER-GAME
-for learning and to keep to tract
+for learning from the online class